 While many VPNs try to win you over with gimmicks and feature overload (‘8000 locations!’, ‘$3 a month if you subscribe for 7 years!’), StrongVPN offers a simpler service which focuses on the fundamentals.

-There are apps for Windows, Mac, iOS and Android, for instance, and setup instructions for routers, Fire TV, Kodi and more.
-650+ servers in 46 cities across 26 countries.
-You can connect via L2TP, SSTP, OpenVPN, IPSec, and IKEv2 protocols, there's 24/7 customer support and a 30-day money-back guarantee.
-Nothing amazing, but not bad specs, either, and adequate for many people.
+There are apps for Windows, Mac, iOS and Android, for instance, and setup guides for routers, Fire TV, Kodi and more.
+StrongVPN provides 950+ servers in 59 cities across 35 countries (that's up from 46 cities in 26 countries only six months ago).
+You can connect via L2TP, SSTP, OpenVPN, IKEv2 and now even WireGuard, there's 24/7 customer support and a 30-day money-back guarantee.
+Nothing amazing, but not bad specs, either, and more than adequate for most people.

 - Want to try StrongVPN?
 Check out the website here

-- We are a zero-logging VPN service, meaning we’ll never track or store your data while connected to our VPN service.
+- We are a zero-logging VPN service, meaning we do not track or store your data while connected to our VPN service.

 - The only personal information we collect from you is used for your account setup, such as an email address and payment information.

-- We will never sell your personal information to third parties.
+- We do not sell your personal information to third parties.

-Unfortunately, there's none of the extra detail you'll often see elsewhere.
+Unfortunately, there's none of the extra detail you'll often see elsewhere (the market-leading ExpressVPN, for example).
 Does the company log connections to its service?
 Which details are included, and how long are they kept?
 Does the service prioritize or penalize any protocol above another?
 We've no idea.